Bruce Lee: Friends, students, and contemporaries

 Lee's brother Robert with his friends Taky Kimura, Dan Inosanto, Steve McQueen, James Coburn, and Peter Chin were his pallbearers.
 Coburn was a martial arts student and a friend of Lee.
 Coburn worked with Lee and Stirling Silliphant on developing The Silent Flute.
-Upon Lee's early death, at his funeral Coburn gave a eulogy.
+Upon Lee's early death, at his funeral, Coburn gave a eulogy.
 Regarding McQueen, Lee made no secret that he wanted everything McQueen had and would stop at nothing to get it.
-Inosanto and Kimura were friends and disciple of Lee.
-Inosanto who would go on to train Lee's son Brandon.
+Inosanto and Kimura were friends and disciples of Lee.
+Inosanto would go on to train Lee's son Brandon.
 Kimura continued to teach Lee's craft in Seattle.
 According to Lee's wife, Chin was a lifelong family friend and a student of Lee.

 James Yimm Lee (no relation) was one of Lee's three personally certified 3rd rank instructors and co-founded the Jun Fan Gung Fu Institute in Oakland where he taught Jun Fan Gung Fu in Lee's absence.
-James was responsible for introducing Lee to Ed Parker, the organiser of the Long Beach International Karate Championships, where Lee was first introduced to the martial arts community.
-Hollywood couple Roman Polanski and Sharon Tate studied martial arts with Lee.
-Polanski flew Lee to Switzerland to train him.
+James was responsible for introducing Lee to Ed Parker, the organizer of the Long Beach International Karate Championships, where Lee was first introduced to the martial arts community.
+Hollywood couple Roman Polański and Sharon Tate studied martial arts with Lee.
+Polański flew Lee to Switzerland to train him.
 Tate studied with Lee in preparation for her role in The Wrecking Crew.
-After Tate was murdered by the Manson Family, Polanski initially suspected Lee.
+After Tate was murdered by the Manson Family, Polański initially suspected Lee.